 - Anyone affiliated with an institute in South Korea – funding from South Korea comes from the Korea Astronomy and Space Science Institute (KASI)

-Astronomers from UK institutions have the following access to the PI queue.
-Please also note that any astronomer from any UK institute listed below can also be a member of any Large Program or submit “Urgent” queue proposals.
+Astronomers from UK and Irish institutions have the following access to the PI queue.
+Please also note that any astronomer from any institute listed below can also be a member of any Large Program or submit “Urgent” queue proposals.

 Unlimited PI access (an unrestricted number of proposals per semester per institution):